Quantum-Accelerators/quacc/docs/install/codes.md

 - Define the `VASP_PP_PATH` environment variable that points to your pseudopotential library.
 We recommend including this in your `~/.bashrc` file since this rarely changes.
 - If you wish to use vdW functionals, define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
 We recommend including this in your `~/.bashrc` file since this rarely changes.

-To run VASP with Custodian (the default behavior in quacc), you will also need to:
+To run VASP with Custodian, you will also need to modify the following [quacc configuration settings](../user/settings.md):

-- Define a `QUACC_VASP_PARALLEL_CMD` environment variable that tells Custodian how to parallelize VASP.
-For instance, this might look something like `export QUACC_VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
+- Define the `VASP_PARALLEL_CMD` quacc setting that tells Custodian how to parallelize VASP, such as by defining an environment variable `QUACC_VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
 Note, the VASP executables are not included in this environment variable.

-For convenience, we recommend specifying this environment variable at runtime so you can easily modify it.
-- By default, Custodian will assume that the VASP executables can be run with `vasp_std` or `vasp_gam` for standard or gamma-point calculations.
-If you need to use different executable names or wish to change any other VASP-related settings from the selected defaults, refer to the section on ["Modifying Quacc Settings"](../user/settings.md).
+Additional VASP-related settings can be found in the [`SETTINGS.py`](https://github.com/Quantum-Accelerators/quacc/blob/main/src/quacc/settings.py) file.

 ## Other Codes